Employee Theft Prevention Guide - Statics

 NEXLAR SECURITY’S GUIDE TO EMPLOYEE THEFT PREVENTION

 The suggestions in this ebook are simply that.
-They are suggestions for how to create a theft policy and procedure guideline to give to your employees.
+They are suggestions for creating a theft policy and procedure guidelines to give to your employees.
 It also outlines what you need to do throughout the whole process.
 You do not want to implement any of the information in this ebook without first speaking with an attorney and your human resources department.
 You never want to violate human rights or the rights of your employees.
-Each state will have different rules of what is or is not allowed when it comes to theft.
-Make certain you know these, how you can proceed legally, and only then implement your policy and procedures.
+Each state will have different rules of what is or is not allowed regarding theft.
+Ensure you know how to proceed legally, and only then can you implement your policy and procedures.

 I. Theft Investigation Report

 A Company’s size does not make it immune from theft.
-Small privately-owned locations and multimillion-dollar franchises are affected the same.
-Even paying employees top-tier for their expertise does not reduce the probability.
-Nor does setting up a security system in the hopes that its mere presence will deter crime.
+Small, privately owned locations and multimillion-dollar franchises are affected the same way.
+Even paying top-tier employees for their expertise does not reduce the probability, nor does setting up a security system in the hopes that its mere presence will deter crime.

-Only strict guidelines and pro-active employee theft prevention methods work!
+Only strict guidelines and proactive employee theft prevention methods work!
 It is highly recommended that each business owner learn and implement employee theft prevention tactics to protect themselves from such losses.
-And take the time to learn which type of security system would best fit their needs, as there are many options.
+They should also take the time to know which type of security system would best fit their needs, as there are many options.

 II.
 Policy and Procedure Suggestions

 The following suggestions can be used as an educational tool and a starting point for employee theft prevention.
-Before implementing any theft prevention type, the Company’s Human Resources and Labor Attorney should review and ensure such suggestions are following the local governing law.
+Before implementing theft prevention, the Company’s Human Resources and Labor Attorney should review and ensure that such suggestions follow the local governing law.

-Have written policies for employees as part of their handbook and orientation training.
-Said policies should outline all anti-theft policies as well the disciplinary action that will be taken should s/he be found stealing.
+- Have written policies for employees: As part of their handbook and orientation training, said policies should outline all anti-theft policies and the disciplinary action that will be taken should they be found stealing.

 B. Implement Employee Searches

-Searches should be done by someone with authority and/or training.
-If warranted, a security person should be on hand to stop all employees (including the president, owner, or other high-level management) and check what they are carrying.
+- Proper authority for searches: Searches should be done by someone with authority and/or training.
+If warranted, a security person should be on hand to stop all employees (including the president, owner, or other high-level management) and check what they carry.

-Clear steps and policies should be outlined for the instance when something is discovered on a search, such as company assets, narcotics, firearms, or others.
+- Clear steps for discovered items: Clear steps and policies should be outlined when something is found during a search, such as company assets, narcotics, firearms, or others.

 C. Setting up Controls

-Make irregular policy checks to ensure procedures are being handled as written.
+- Regular policy checks: Make irregular policy checks to ensure procedures are handled as written.

-Set-up trash and dumpsters control; employees will place stolen items in the dumpster and come back for them after hours.
+- Trash and dumpster control: Set up trash and dumpster control.
+Employees will place stolen items in the dumpster and come back for them after hours.

-A well-implemented security system can give you total control of your environment.
-A system can allow you to restrict/ monitor access to sensitive areas and collect vital data that will be needed when a theft was to occur.
+- Security system implementation: A well-implemented security system can give you total control of your environment.
+It can allow you to restrict/monitor access to sensitive areas and collect vital data needed when a theft occurs.

 III.
 Investigating Possible Theft

-Investigating employees for theft is very serious, no matter who conducts the investigation.
-Investigators should be done by management with training, or by an independent security company, or by a firm hired for such occurrences.
+Investigating employees for theft is severe, no matter who conducts the investigation.
+Management should conduct investigations with training from an independent security company or a firm hired for such occurrences.

 A. General Investigation Rules

-Before making allegations make sure the entire investigation can support the claim.
+- Solid allegations: Ensure the entire investigation supports the claim before making allegations.
 A CCTV system can provide tremendous support in such a situation.

 B. Conducting Interviews

-It is better to have a trained investigator interview witnesses and suspects; however, if that is not possible, there are two companies that offer training, which can be found at www.w-z.com and www.reid.com.
-The interviewer needs to be able to read body language as well as listen to what the person is or isn’t saying.
+- Trained investigators: It is better to have a trained investigator interview witnesses and suspects; however, if that is not possible, two companies offer training, which can be found at www.w-z.com and www.reid.com.
+The interviewer needs to be able to read body language and listen to what the person is or isn’t saying.

-The employee should receive a document stating their acknowledgment of the interview and that they can leave at any time.
+- Record keeping: Document the start and stop times of the interview, including any break or drink offered, even if they are refused.
+Employees should receive a document stating their acknowledgment of the interview and that they can leave anytime.
 It should be signed and kept on file.

-Unless brought to the law or if law enforcement is conducting the interview, the Miranda Rights do not need to be read.
+- Legal considerations: Unless brought to the law or if law enforcement conducts the interview, the Miranda Rights do not need to be read.

 IV.
 Response to Proven Theft

 Terminations due to theft should be clearly outlined.
-For some companies, there is a sliding scale depending on the intent behind the theft of what was stolen determines the harshness of the disciplinary action.
-However, not terminating for theft often sets a precedent that employees can get away with it, so policy should be based on these thoughts as well.
+For some companies, a sliding scale depends on the intent behind the theft of what was stolen, which determines the harshness of the disciplinary action.
+However, not terminating employees for theft often sets a precedent that employees can get away with, so policy should also be based on these thoughts.

 A. Suspension of an Employee Who Has Stolen

-Suspension may be an option if the termination is not the first step.
+Suspension may be an option if termination is not the first step.
 It is important to speak with legal counsel to determine what should occur if theft is proven.
-It is the legal counsel that will have to defend the Company should the employee bring up a civil suit.
+The legal counsel must defend the Company should the employee bring up a civil suit.
 Most of the time, it is easier to terminate for violation of company policy rather than the actual theft because there is no intent required in this instance.

 When young adults are hired, parents may wish to know why their child was terminated.
 There are no rights whether the child is over 18 or considered a minor; however, the Company can use discretion to discuss the case.
 Before information is released, counsel should be consulted.